ccslakey/wdifinal/README.md

 ## Build & development
 * Clone the repo
+* bower install
-* Bower install
+* npm install
-* Update Firebase Url constant to accept your own firebase endpoint
+* Update Firebase Url constant to accept your own firebase endpoint(optional)
 * Run `grunt` for building and `grunt serve` for preview.